 Certain law firms continue to reinforce the negative stigma by automatically dismissing candidates because they were asked to leave.
 Due to the repercussions (and embarrassment) that accompany being asked to leave and the massive pressures candidates are under while looking for new jobs after being asked to leave, they are understandably scared of severely hurting their chances during interviews.
-That being said, given the slowdown in the economy and the higher frequency of these stealth layoffs this year, the industry is becoming much more understanding of the fact that many excellent attorneys are simply unable to be "fed" by their firms, and one firm's loss can truly be another's gain.
+As such, some are inclined to simply not volunteer the information.

 All in all, I think the best thing you can do is come forward with the information, but express it the right way.

 Don't just say, "I was asked to leave."
 Instead, provide the interviewers with more context that explains the circumstances that were out of your control.
 Also, highlight the facts that you received good performance reviews and have good references.